gokhancakal/arabam-web-crawler/README.md

 ## Arabam.com Web Crawler
-The project aimes to collect and clean vehicle sales data on the "arabam.com" website using scrapy and write them to the postgresql database.
+The project aims to collect and clean vehicle sales data on the "arabam.com" website using scrapy and write them to the postgresql database.

 **ENV**       |
 ------------- |